adpriestley2326/MTRN4110_Phase_D/README.md

 - Improved speed run path planning

 ### Motion Tracking
 To make use of the motion tracking, a video recording of the robot navigating the maze must be made.
 The video must be cropped so that the corners of the frame correspond to the inner corners of the maze.
 This will provide the most accurate coordinates for tracking motion.
+An example video has been uploaded for your convenience.
 1. Save the video as 'MotionTracking.mp4'
 2. Open Object_tracking.ipynb in jupyter notebook
 3. Run all